MalihaKabir/RoboFriendsByReactJs/README.md

-## Learning project from udemy course - React To run the project:
+## Learning project from udemy course - React.
+To run the project:

 **1st step - Clone this repo,
 2nd step - Run npm install,